If you think that Spanish or Castilian is the language of Spain, you're only partly right.

 True, Spanish is the national language and the only language you can use if you want to be understood almost everywhere.
 But Spain also has three other officially recognized languages, and language use continues to be a hot political issue in parts of the country.
 In fact, about a fourth of the country's residents use a tongue other than Spanish as their first language.
-Here is a brief look at those languages:
+Here is a brief look at them:

 Euskara: Euskara is easily the most unusual language of Spain — and an unusual language for Europe as well, since it doesn't fit in the Indo-European family of languages that includes Spanish as well as French, English and the other Romance and Germanic languages.

 Euskara is the language spoken by the Basque people, an ethnic group in Spain and France that has its own identity as well as separatist sentiments on both sides of the Franco-Spanish border.
 (Euskara has no legal recognition in France, where far fewer people speak it.)
 About 600,000 speak Euskara, sometimes known as Basque, as a first language.

 What makes Euskara linguistically interesting is that it has not been shown conclusively to be related to any other language.
 Some of its characteristics include three classes of quantity (single, plural and indefinite), numerous declinations, positional nouns, regular spelling, a relative lack of irregular verbs, no gender, and pluri-personal verbs.
 The fact that Euskara is an ergative language (a linguistic term involving cases of nouns and their relations to verbs) has caused some linguists to think that Euskara my have come from the Caucasus region, although the relationship with languages of that area hasn't been demonstrated.
 In any case, it is likely that Euskara, or least the language it developed from, has been in the area for thousands of years, and at one time it was spoken in a much larger region.